kshetline/tubular_browser-check/README.md

 ### `data-bc-features`

 A comma-delimited list of browser features that you want to check and require.
 They can be any of the above ES feature tests, or from the list of other browser features below.
-Use the test `other` to compile a full list of all of the features listed below that a browser supports.
+Use the test `other` to compile a full list of all the features listed below that a browser supports.

 <table>
   <tr>